maximelenormand/Vessel-trip-from-path/SpatioTemporalAggregation.md

-Extract fishing trips from spatio-temporal vessels' trajectories
+Spatio-temporal aggregation of vessels' trips
 ========================================================================

  Copyright 2016 Maxime Lenormand.
 All rights reserved.
 Code under License GPLv3.
 ______________________________________________________________________________________

-This script divides the spatio-temporal trajectory of a vessel into trips based on the following definition:

-"A trip is composed of at least three successive positions being farther than *thd* meters from the coast and separated by inverevent times lower than *tht* seconds."
+The aim of this script is to spatially aggregate a vessel trip over a spatial distribution of polygons according to a simplified trajectory.
+A trip is composed of exact spatio-temporal positions (T, X, Y) spatially included in a spatial polygon.
+A trip can also be simplified with a Ramer–Douglas–Peucker algorithm for example.
+In this case only polygons containing at least one position in the simplified trip will be considered.

+All the position successively located in the same polygon are aggregated into one single position (i.e. polygon).
+All the positions' attributes are averaged over the different positions.
+The time spent into the polygon is equal to the ellapsed between the arrival time and departure time from the polygon.
+The arrival time is approximated by the time between the first position in the polygon and the previous one.
+The departure time is approximated by the time between the last position in the polygon and the next one.

 ## Input

-The algorithm takes as input a 5 columns csv file with column names, **the value separator is a semicolon ";"**.
-Each row of the file represents a spatio-temporal position of a vessel's trajectory.
+The algorithm takes as input a 8 columns csv file with column names (the value separator is a semicolon ";").
+Each row of the file represents a spatio-temporal position of a vessel's trip.

-It is important to note that the table must be **SORTED** by ID and by time.
+It is important to note that the table must be SORTED by Trip ID and by time, each trip should be composed of at least 3 positions.

-1. **ID of the vessel**
+1. **Trip ID**
 2. **Unix Time**
-3. **X cartesian coordinate**
+3. **X:** cartesian coordinate (in meters)
-4. **Y cartesian coordinate**
+4. **Y:** cartesian coordinate (in meters)
 5. **DistLand:** Distance from the nearest land (in meters)
+6. **Speed** (in meter/second)
+7. **Simplified:** 1 if the position is on a simplified trip, 0 otherwise
+8. **Polygon ID**

 ## Parameters

-The algorithm has 4 parameters:
+The algorithm has 2 parameters:

-1. **wdinput:**  Path of the input file (ex: "input.csv")
+1. **wdinput:**  Path of the input file
-2. **wdoutput:** Path of the output file (ex: "outputoftheawsomemaximelenormandsalgorithm.csv")
+2. **wdoutput:** Path of the output file
-3. **thd:** Distance threshold (in meters)
-4. **tht:** Time threshold (in seconds)

 ## Output

-The algorithm returns a 9 columns csv file with column names, **the value separator is a semicolon ";"**.
+The algorithm returns a 10 columns csv file with column names, **the value separator is a semicolon ";"**.
+Each row of the file represents a spatio-temporal aggregate position of a vessel's simplified trip.

-1. **ID of the vessel**
-2. **ID of the trip**
+1. **Trip ID**
+2. **Polygon ID**
 3. **Unix Time**
-4. **X cartesian coordinate**
+4. **X:** cartesian coordinate (in meters)
-5. **Y cartesian coordinate**
+5. **Y:** cartesian coordinate (in meters)
 6. **DistLand:** Distance from the nearest land (in meters)
-7. **Delta_t:** Time ellapsed between the last and the current location (in seconds)
+7. **Delta_t:** Time ellapsed between the last and the current aggregate position (in seconds)
-8. **Delta_d:** Distance traveled between the last and the current location (in meters)
+8. **Delta_d:** Distance traveled between the last and the current aggregate position (in meters)
-9. **Theta:**  Turning angle based on the change of direction between the last, the current and the next position (in degree).
+9. **Theta:**  Turning angle based on the change of direction between the last, the current and the aggregate position (in degree).
 Negative for left and positive for right.

-## Execution

-You can run the code using the command:

-*python VesselTrajectories.py input.csv output.csv 4000 36000*

-## Citation

-If you use this code, please cite:

-If you need help, find a bug, want to give me advice or feedback, please contact me!
-You can reach me at maxime.lenormand[at]irstea.fr

-## References
+10. **Time:** Time spent in the polygon (in seconds)